urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

     /~waclux-tomwyc/main/~2013.8.23..04.38.31..f259/bin/hello/hoon

-which anyone in Urbit can, _[given the right permissions]_, see and even use - but we're getting ahead of ourselves.
+which anyone in Urbit can, see and even use - but we're getting ahead of ourselves.

 In any case, what we've seen is that Arvo is a dangerous and powerful operating system which if handled improperly can cause serious injury or loss of life.